Drilling into Europa would be the biggest engineering challenge. To show this, I’ll calculate the required energy to pierce Europa’s ice surface.

 - Make the hole small

 Drill a large hole: this gives us a large permanent access point.
-We’ll have a lot of options for different research we could do in Europa’s ocean.
+We’ll have many options for different ocean research.

-Obviously, the downside is the cost and the difficulty of making a hole this size.
+Obviously, the downside is the cost and the difficulty of making a large hole.

 To top it off, tidal forces from Jupiter may cause constant shifting of ice.
-This may make our hole size option impossible.
+This may even make a large hole size impossible.

 Cryobots are robots designed to penetrate water ice using heat.
 These robots on average weigh 25-kilograms and are 1 meter in length.
 They also have a radius of 0.06 meters.

-So, the hole we need to make needs to be large enough to support a Cryobot.
+So, the hole we’d make needs to be large enough to support a Cryobot.

-The best hole size: the small hole size is a no brainer.
+The ideal hole size: the small hole size is a no brainer.
 And frankly, we may only need to go down less than 100 meters.

-Then, we melt the water there and get a sample to send back to Earth.
+Then, we transmit the analyzed melted ice sample data back to Earth.

 But, what if we want to send a small submarine down the hole?
 We’d then need a large hole.
 Of course, if it’s too big of a hole, it’ll be impractical.

 Also, if we want to keep the hole open we’ll need to insulate the tunnel wall.
-So, the hole can’t be too small.
+For this reason, the hole can’t be too small.

-So, to make our calculation interesting, we’ll choose a size in the middle.
-A medium-sized hole 1-meter in diameter.
+So, to make our calculation interesting, we’ll choose an in-between hole size.
+A hole 1-meter in diameter.

-The goal is to find the easiest place to penetrate.
-Here are some considerations:
+The goal is to find the easiest location to penetrate.
+We need to make the following considerations:

 - Away from fault zone type areas to not trigger large ice movements

-- In thin ice areas to limit the tunneling work
+- In thin ice areas to limit the penetration work

-- Away from large cracks that may ripple through our tunneling area
+- Away from large cracks that may ripple through the tunneling area

-- Avoid areas where Jupiter’s tidal forces are greatest
+- Away from areas where Jupiter’s tidal forces are greatest

 Calculations for penetrating Europa’s ice sheet